anavarro9731/soap/src/readme.md

    1. Auth0HealthCheckClientSecret = "BXNHigoH4NFSEmClwimTJCH0QnJjB9Mplvzqg2nE_R524fS60D04IeqrKTkhm33F";
    1. Auth0HealthCheckClientId = "GMOVi8eSzZmCGgL7QYMO8RZIi4w7ZMEj";

 WARNING: This clientSecret must be guarded with utmost protection, together with the clientid these are the keys to the castle for the entire service enterprise.
 The config repo should have azure devops security associated with it so that only the few persons with the need to access these variables do so.
 Except in cases of small teams, developers should not have access to the config repo.
 If they need to add a custom field to the configs they should ask the owner of the config repo to do so.

-Open you app's index.js file and wrap the <App> component in with the following component.
+Open you app's index-with-auth.js file and set the following attributes with values from XXX.
 ```javascript
         <Auth0Provider
             domain="mydomain.eu.auth0.com"